richo/stokepile/README.md

 ### Login and Fetch Config

-Two additional binaries ship with archiver, `login` and `fetch-config`.
+Two additional binaries ship with stokepile, `login` and `fetch-config`.
 They interact with the [web interface][web-interface], which can streamline getting the API keys you need to interact with the backend storage engines.